xoofx/xoofx.github.io/_posts/2018-04-06-porting-unity-to-coreclr.md

 It all started during the Christmas period in December 2016, before that I had a few discussions with some technical fellow at Unity that were pointing that it might be a huge task to try to run CoreCLR in Unity... but knowing a bit how the underlying things are glue together in this domain (both at mono and CoreCLR side), I was more optimistic... (though I'm not minoring the fact that It will require \*lots\* of work!).

 So during my holidays, I started to work on this PR [\[WIP\] Collectible Assemblies and AssemblyLoadContext](https://github.com/dotnet/coreclr/pull/8677).
 What's the link with Unity?
-Because I originally wanted to challenge ths most difficult part, related to the Unity Editor that is using AppDomains to reload the entire game assemblies.
-As CoreCLR have dropped support for AppDomain (which I really agree with), there was quite some work to bring a similar feature to life (i.e. Collectible Assemblies), so I challenged myself to enter the CoreCLR codebase from this side.
+Because I originally wanted to challenge the most difficult part, related to the Unity Editor that is using AppDomains to reload the entire game assemblies.
+As CoreCLR has dropped support for AppDomains (which I really agree with), there was quite some work to bring a similar feature to life (i.e. Collectible Assemblies), so I challenged myself to enter the CoreCLR codebase from this side.

 I also started to roughly prototype how I would make this integration.
 The idea was pretty simple: As  Mono is a very approachable C API (I would love to see this kind of easy API in CoreCLR - as it is one of the negative point) that is exported to a shared library runtime, **the idea is simply to provide this exact same Mono C API but by providing a full implementation based on CoreCLR**.

-After a few days of work, I had collectible assemblies working quite well, but along the route, I discovered that I would have to develop also other critical parts (like `DllImport` not supported in Collectible Assemblies, or the inefficiency of static variables in Collectible Assemblies), and that was way beyond what I wanted to do for a prototype... (and my spare-time is really precious, as everybody here right?) so I decided to put this idea on a hold... just to receive a few weeks later an invitation to this HackWeek, and I immediately thought that it would be a fantastic opportunity to challenge this idea and be able to work for a full week on this with few other folks to help!
+After a few days of work, I had collectible assemblies working quite well, but along the route, I discovered that I would have to develop also other critical parts (like `DllImport` not supported in Collectible Assemblies, or the inefficiency of static variables in Collectible Assemblies...etc.), and that was way beyond what I wanted to do for a prototype... (and my spare-time is really precious, as everybody here right?) so I decided to put this idea on a hold... just to receive a few weeks later an invitation to the Unity HackWeek, and I immediately thought that it would be a fantastic opportunity to challenge this idea and be able to work for a full week on this with few other folks to help!

 Hackweek came around May 2017, but since December, quite a few things happened in the meantime for .NET CoreCLR.
 Specifically a preview CoreCLR 2.0 was released and with the good experience I had already with `netstandard1.6`, I was pretty confident that it would secure a lot more the problems of compiling Unity with this new surface API.
 I was also lucky to be able to use the 2.0 preview that was released a few weeks just before the HackWeek, as it enabled us to use plain nuget packages with a custom CoreCLR compiled.
-Due to my experience with implementing Collectible Assemblies which was quite painful due to the convoluted building process between CoreCLR and CoreFX, I didn't want to have to face these build limitation issues.
-So being able to use plain nuget official preview packages saved quite a bit of time.
+Due to my experience with implementing Collectible Assemblies which was quite painful because of the convoluted building process between CoreCLR and CoreFX, I didn't want to have to face these build limitation issues.

 ### The overall plan for the week

 First, was to focus only on the StandalonePlayer, not the Unity Editor.
 It simplified the missing AppDomains and it likely narrowed down the number of Mono API we had to implement.
-So the overall goal was to run a very simple scene, with just a cube rotating on the screen.
+So the overall goal was to run a very simple scene, with just a cube rotating on the screen, and in order to get there, we wanted to:

-Then:

 - Develop a simple program using Mono runtime hosting API to load a class, and invoke a static method on it, used as a very simple Mono Hosting HelloWorld program
 - In the meantime, develop the relevant API used by this simple program on top of CoreCLR